 Around 40 percent of moms feel overwhelmed after having a baby, but as we’ve already seen, it often doesn’t stop then.
 Many moms continue to feel overwhelmed, and not just occasional.
 Overwhelmed mom syndrome is hard to put a finger on because it means different things to different people.
 For some, it might describe the paralyzing feeling that comes with having too many choices and not knowing where to start.
 Or maybe it’s the sensation of being constantly behind, juggling a never-ending To-Do list while trying to keep up appearances that everything is okay.

 For others, overwhelmed mom syndrome could be linked to postpartum depression, which affects about 1 out of 7 new moms.
 It might mean struggling with chronic stress or insomnia from caring for a newborn around the clock.
-And for still others, overwhelmed mom syndrome manifests as perfectionism and an inability to ever find satisfaction in one’s accomplishments.
+For still others, overwhelmed mom syndrome manifests as perfectionism and an inability to ever find satisfaction in one’s accomplishments.

 No matter what overwhelmed mom syndrome feels like for you, the good news is that there is hope.
 You’re not alone, and there are things you can do to regain control of your life.
 Let’s check out some of these strategies.